-This app rewards commuters for choosing public transit, biking, car-sharing, or walking over driving
+This app rewards commuters for choosing public transit, biking, car sharing, or walking over driving

 There are a lot of ways to get around Miami.
 If plan to visit Coconut Grove, you could take the Metrorail.
 If you need to be somewhere downtown, you could hop on a Bolt electric scooter.
 Say you want to enjoy a nice bike ride along South Beach, Citi Bike docking stations line the way.
-And even if you need to a rental car to leave the area, there’s Getaround, a peer-to-peer car-sharing platform.
-And now, taking any of these transportation options not only means you’re commuting car-free, it means you’re racking up rewards you can cash in for your next commute, like Lyft promo codes or a free half hour on a Citi Bike, the city’s bike share system.
+And even if you need a rental car to leave the area, there’s Getaround, a peer-to-peer car-sharing platform.
+And now, taking any of these transportation options not only means you’re commuting car-free, it means you’re racking up rewards you can cash in for your next commute, like Lyft promo codes or a free half hour on a Citi Bike, the city’s bike-share system.

 That’s thanks to Velocia, a new app that has officially debuted in Miami and works as a public-private partnership with different mobility services.
-Miami-Dade public transit, Bolt e-scooters, Citi Bikes, Getaround car-sharing, and SwiftSeat carpooling are all partners, meaning users can pair those services with their Velocia account (Miami’s EASY Card for its Metrorail and Metrobus can also be linked to and reloaded on smartphones) and instantly earn rewards.
+Miami-Dade public transit, Bolt e-scooters, Citi Bikes, Getaround car sharing, and SwiftSeat carpooling are all partners, meaning users can pair those services with their Velocia account (Miami’s EASY Card for its Metrorail and Metrobus can also be linked to and reloaded on smartphones) and instantly earn rewards.

 All of these partners will run campaigns that reward people for using non-private-car forms of transportation in the form of “Velos.”
-Velos can be redeemed for discounts on any of the connected transit systems—well as for Lyft and Uber credits.
+Velos can be redeemed for discounts on any of the connected transit systems—as well as for Lyft and Uber credits.
 “The redemption offers are 100% mobility focused,” says Velocia CEO David Winterstein.
 “You can’t get a Starbucks coffee, you can’t get an Amazon gift card.
 We’re really focused on creating this circular kind of environment that encourages people to use different services in their city and to get out of their cars.”
 Velocia will even run a campaign that rewards people for walking five miles in a week.

 The type of reward you cash your Velos in for will vary, depending on the partners.
 It may be a promo code to get $10 off a Lyft ride or 30 minutes on a bike-share bike.
 In the next few weeks, they hope to offer 1- and 7-day public transit passes as rewards.
 And no matter what form of transportation you use to earn Velos, you can redeem your Velos on any offering; you don’t have to just ride e-scooters to get e-scooter credits back.